awsaavedra/awsaavedra.github.io/quotes.md

 "I should wish to preach the "will-to-doubt."
 None of our beliefs are quite true; all at least have a penumbra of vagueness and error.
 What is wanted is not the will to believe, but the will to find out, which is the exact opposite." ~ Betrand Russell

+“Success is having everything you need and doing everything you want.
+It is not doing everything you need to have everything you want.
+If so then you do not own your things, instead your things own you.
+I do not need to own a particular kind of vehicle.
+I need to go from A to B.”

 “It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong.” ~ Richard Feynman

 "Premature optimization is the root of all evil (or at least most of it) in programming." ~ Donald Knuth